 Morning transfer to airport for flight out.
 B

 End of services

 This is a private departure trip, which can leave any time with a minimum of two participants.
-Pricing is based on double occupancy in 4 star accommodations.
-If there are more than 4 people in your party please ask for a quote.
+Pricing depends on your accommodation requirements and whether you want all private services or a mixture of private and pooled services.
+Please ask for a quote.

 Journey requires moderate walking at high altitude (11,000 feet).
 Travelers with health conditions such as heart disease and high blood pressure should consult their physician before traveling.

-For further information and booking inquiries, please contact Sacred Earth.
+For further information and booking inquiries, please contact Sacred Earth Travel.